-Kelly Hill, IIDA, is an Associate and a Studio Leader in Parkhill’s Community Practice, focusing on municipal and commercial work.
+Kelly Hill, IIDA, is a Senior Associate and a Studio Leader in Parkhill’s Community Practice, focusing on municipal and commercial work.
 Kelly joined Parkhill in 2013 and has broad experience with projects in the public and private sector, from governmental agencies to complex new construction, delivering excellence in design, maintaining project budgets, and meeting schedules.
 She earned a Bachelor of Interior Design from Texas Tech University and is a member of the International Interior Design Association.

-Robert H. Holder, PE
+Robert H Holder, PE

-Robert “Holly” Holder, PE, is a Principal of Parkhill and the Director of Environmental.
+Robert “Holly” Holder, PE, is a Principal and Senior Practice Leader.
 Holly oversees all of Parkhill’s Texas and New Mexico sustainable Solid Waste Engineering Services from permitting to construction.
 His varied experience with disposal landfill cell development includes geomembrane lining projects, groundwater monitoring and analysis, landfill gas control systems, and daily engineering aspects, all under the philosophy of being a steward to the environment.
 Holly's 30 years of solid waste engineering experience with facilities as small as 20 tons per day (tpd) to as large as 1,250 tpd has helped him develop a thorough knowledge of solid waste operations and regulations.
 He believes in “giving back to the industry” as evidenced by his involvement on the Board of Directors of Solid Waste Association of North America’s Texas Chapter as well as his re-appointment to the Texas Commission on Environmental Quality’s Municipal Solid Waste and Resource Recovery Advisory Council, where he serves as Council President.
 He is a past president of the Caprock Branch of the American Society of Civil Engineers and was named Engineer of the Year in 2011 by the South Plains Chapter of Texas Society of Professional Engineers.